 The Ruth Inch Memorial Pool is reaching the end of its lifespan and the City is considering the development of an Aquatic Centre.
 In February 2018, Council established the Aquatic Centre Advisory Committee (ACAC) to assist the City in an advisory capacity regarding the development of an Aquatic Centre.
-Its role was to provide direct input through the community consultation process and to build consensus within the community on the current and future needs of the community relating to the development of an Aquatic Centre.
-These efforts contributed to the Pre-Design report that reflects what this facility could look like and the features and services it could provide.
-This report was presented to Council in

-October of 2018, and identified an expected price tag of \$49.8 million for the facility.
-Funding was allocated in 2019 to secure the services of an architectural and engineering firm to complete the detailed facility design and develop more specific cost estimates, with a view to allocating additional resources from 2020 through 2022 for construction.
+Through a comprehensive community engagement plan the ACAC completed and submitted an Aquatic Centre Pre-Design Plan that was adopted by Council in the fall of 2018.
+The Plan included the various components of an Aquatic Centre including a 52m 6 lane lap pool, a 25m 3 lane teaching pool and other amenities including hot tub, steam room, office space, spring boards etc. The Plan estimated the project cost to be \$49.8M.
+Subsequently, Council also requested that a 25m lap pool be considered in a Design Plan.
+Funding was allocated in 2019 to secure the services of a Bridging Contractor to carry out a public consultation process and complete a detailed facility design, develop more specific capital and cost estimates, with a view to allocating additional resources from 2020 through 2024 for construction.

 During the development of the Aquatic Centre, the Ruth Inch Memorial Pool (RIMP) will remain in full operation.
 At the conclusion of the construction, aquatic operations at RIMP will cease.
 This will present a potential opportunity to repurpose the facility into a use other than a pool but one that still serves the needs of the community.
 The cost for this has yet to be determined and will be based on the final end use of the facility.
-The City will allocate resources to conduct an assessment of the building structure in 2020.
+The City plans to allocate resources to conduct an assessment of the building structure in 2021.